Throwfox/VTDNet/README.md

    ```bash
    conda activate VTDNet
    ```
    Install pytorch with gpu based on the cuda version: here cuda =11.6 as an example.
+It may take a while, and please be patient.
    ```bash
    conda install pytorch==1.13.1 torchvision==0.14.1 torchaudio==0.13.1 pytorch-cuda=11.6 -c pytorch -c nvidia
    ```